MARKET SNAPSHOT: Dow On Track For 200-point Jump, Putting 26,000 Within Reach

 What are other markets doing?

-The ICE U.S. Dollar Index , which measures the buck against a basket of six rivals, was up 0.2% to 90.61, recovering somewhat from its recent fall.
+The ICE U.S. Dollar Index , which measures the buck against a basket of six rivals, was up 0.3% from Monday's level to 90.741, paring its year-to-date loss somewhat.

 (END) Dow Jones Newswires